-GITA GUTIERREZ: Specifically, he was subjected to approximately 160 days of isolation, forty-eight days of sleep depravation, which was accompanied by twenty hour-long interrogations, consecutively.
+GITA GUTIERREZ: Specifically, he was subjected to approximately 160 days of isolation, 48 days of sleep deprivation, which was accompanied by 20 hour-long interrogations, consecutively.
 He would be permitted to sleep for four hours, between 7:00 a.m. and 11:00, in order to disrupt his sleep patterns and wear him down psychologically.

 During that period of time, he was also subjected to sexual humiliation, euphemistically called "invasion of space by a female," at times when MPs would hold him down on the floor and female interrogators would straddle him and molest him.

 He was subjected to religious humiliation and was forcibly had his beard and hair shaved, which, of course, is a violation of his faith.

 He was physically abused, had medical professionals in the room during his interrogations monitoring him and at times doing medical procedures on him in conjunction with the interrogation.